quinncomendant/Reade.lbaction/README.md

 #### List Reader items

-- **`list [CATEGORY] [LOCATION]`**: List recent Reader items, optionally filtered by `CATEGORY` and/or `LOCATION` (which can be specified in either order).
+- **`list [CATEGORY] [LOCATION] [TAG [TAG…]]`**: List recent Reader items, optionally filtered by `CATEGORY`, `LOCATION`, and `TAG`s.
     - `CATEGORY` can be one of: `article`, `email`, `epub`, `highlight`, `note`, `pdf`, `rss`, `tweet`, `video`.
     - `LOCATION` can be one of: `new`, `later`, `shortlist`, `archive`, `feed`.
+    - `TAG` can be used up to five times.
+Multi-word tags must be separated+with+plusses.

-For example, to list all archived RSS items enter `list rss archive` into Reade.
+For example, the command `list rss archive business case+study` will list all archived RSS items tagged ‘business’ and ‘case study’.

-The `list` action only returns 100 items (that’s enough, right?).
-Items are sorted by “recently saved” (but is different from all sort options in the Reader app).
+The `list` action only returns up to 100 items (that’s enough, right? 🫠).
+Items are sorted by “recently saved” (but is different from all sort options in the Reader app 🤷‍♂️).
 It doesn't appear possible to change the order of items returned by the API.

 After the list displays, you can type to filter the list on title matches, like any LaunchBar list.

-**Output includes:**
+**List output includes:**

 - Icon indicating the category of the content, e.g., ✉️ for email items.
 - Title.